 In rural and inner-city settings, the pediatric PA may be the only medical care provider available, except when a supervising doctor visits once or twice a week.
 Therefore, pediatric physician assistants need to be self-starters who work well with children, are emotionally sound and can remain calm in emergencies.

 Physician Assistant Statistics

 Pediatric physician assistants perform a wide range of tasks in healthcare settings including diagnosing and treating children's illnesses, interpreting lab results, and performing clerical tasks.
-They must have a master's degree and state licensure; they are sometimes required to have specialized pediatric certification.
-Job growth in this field is significantly faster than the average for all occupations.
+They must typically have a master's degree and are always required to have state licensure; they are sometimes required to have specialized pediatric certification, as well.
+Job growth in the PA field is significantly faster than the average for all occupations.